 $2,799,439,100

-Directed by Anthony and Joe Russo, 'Avengers: Endgame' stands as one of the most successful and influential blockbusters in cinematic history.
+Directed by Anthony and Joe Russo, 'Avengers: Endgame' remains a groundbreaking cinematic achievement and one of the most celebrated blockbusters of all time.

 Recommended: